NatasaFED/Fitness-Tracker/README.md

 It starts with using a live server in Visual Studio Code.

-The AngularJS framework is used to build this application as well as the library angular-route.js for SPA (One Page Apps).
+The AngularJS framework is used to build this application as well as the library angular-route.js for SPA (Single Page Application).